microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ### Alt click

-Alt left click will re-position the cursor to underneath the mouse.
+`kbstyle(Alt)` left click will reposition the cursor to underneath the mouse.
 This works by simulating arrow key strokes, which may fail for some shells or programs.
 This feature can be disabled.

 ## Keybindings and the shell